prestodb/presto/presto-docs/src/main/sphinx/functions/tdigest.rst

     Returns a row that represents a ``tdigest`` data structure in the form of its component parts.
-These include arrays of the centroid means and weights, the compression factor, and the the maximum, minimum, sum and count of the values in the digest.
+These include arrays of the centroid means and weights, the compression factor, and the maximum, minimum, sum and count of the values in the digest.